jayrbolton/kbase-notes/sdk-plan.md

 ### Codebase cleanup

+* Clean up all the app / method naming messiness (Bill & Paramvir)
 * Gitignore all auto-generated code that is not meant to be edited and silo it in /build.
-Could have `kb-sdk make` to generate /build.
+Could have `kb-sdk make` to generate /build when you clone an existing app
 * Use PyPi-hosted, versioned KBase pip packages for utilities
   * Eg. move all the client code into a pypi package
 * Continue to auto-generate configs (eg. `travis.yml`) as part of `kb-sdk init`